MicrosoftDocs/learn/learn-pr/azure/javascript-deploy-expressjs-app-service-with-database/includes/use-local-database.md

-In this unit, setup the local development environment for MongoDB.
-While it isn't required that you have a local database when using Azure Cosmos DB API for MongoDB, it is a common practice.
+In this unit, set up the local development environment for MongoDB.
+While it isn't required that you have a local database when using Azure Cosmos DB API for MongoDB, it's a common practice.

 ## Local or remote database?

 For local development, you can choose to use a locally available MongoDB or create a cloud resource specifically for your development use.
 Both are valid and each comes with decisions.

 * Local MongoDB: Local development allows you to work without a cloud resource, or its authentication requirements.
 This focuses your development work on the database and code changes.
 * Remote MongoDB: If your code is dependent on the authentication and infrastructure of the database, a remote development server is the best choice.
-Your security and connectivity to the database would be just as necessary as the usage of the database.
+Your security and connectivity to the database would be as necessary as the usage of the database.

-This module uses a local MongoDB 4.2+..

 ## Installing a local MongoDB server